Xilinx/SDSoC_Examples/cpp/getting_started/README.md

 Getting Started Examples
 ======================

-This is a main repository which contains variety SDSoC coding guidelines related examples which are intended to help users to get exposed to various important features of SDSoC.
-Xilinx SDx 2017.1 tool is used to develop examples listed below.
+This is a main repository which contains variety of SDSoC coding guidelines related examples which are intended to help users to get exposed to various important features of SDSoC.
+Xilinx SDx 2017.1 tool is used to develop these examples.

 ## SDSoC Examples

+Table below presents overall summary of each of these examples present in this repository.

 Sl.No | Title | Description | Category
 ------|-------|-------------|----------
 1|Array Partition|This example shows how to use array partitioning to improve performance of a kernel|Optimization|